CIEH Food Safety Level 2 Award

 Yes, the terms Level 2 Food Safety and Basic Food Hygiene are often used interchangeably to describe the same level of training for staff who handle open food.
 “Basic Food Hygiene” is the older everyday term that many people still use, while “Level 2 Food Safety” is the more formal course title commonly used by training providers and awarding bodies.
 Both refer to the CIEH foundation level of training expected for food handlers working with open food.

 Yes.
-By law, food business operators must make sure food handlers are supervised, instructed and/or trained in food hygiene in a way that is appropriate to the work they do.
-In the UK, the law does not say every food handler must hold a food hygiene certificate, but staff who handle open food should receive training to Level 2 Food Safety standard because this is the level that matches their day-to-day food handling duties.
-Staff whose role is limited to serving pre-packed food or drinks, such as some bar staff or front-of-house serving staff, may be able to justify Level 1 food hygiene training where they do not handle open food.
+By law, food business operators must make sure food handlers are supervised, instructed and/or trained in food hygiene and safety in a way that is appropriate to the work they do.
+In the UK, the law does not say every food handler must attend a formal course in food hygiene or food safety.
+However, staff who handle open food should receive training to Level 2 Food Safety standard because this is the level that matches their day-to-day food handling duties.
+Staff whose role is limited to serving pre-packed food or drinks, such as some bar staff or front-of-house serving staff, may be able to justify Level 1 Food Hygiene training where they do not handle open food.
 The key point is that the training must be suitable for the tasks carried out.
+And you must provide proof that your staff have been adequately trained.

 Yes.
-We provide face-to-face food safety training at your premises, so your team can learn in a familiar working environment without the need to travel off-site.
-This makes it easier to train groups of staff together and allows the course to be tailored to your type of food business and the way your team actually works.
+We provide face-to-face food safety training at your premises, so learners can take the course in a familiar environment without the need to travel off-site.
+This makes it easier to train groups of staff or local community groups.
+It allows the course to be tailored to your type of organisation and the way your team or volunteers actually work in practice.